123456789ahmadraza12-coder/documentation/content/developer/reference/cli.rst

   ``log_handler``, use that directly in the configuration file
 * :option:`--smtp` is stored as ``smtp_server``
 * :option:`--database` is stored as ``db_name``
-* :option:`--i18n-import` and :option:`--i18n-export` aren't available at all
-  from configuration files

 .. _reference/cmdline/config_file: